hppavilion1/WalScript-Alpha/README.md

 stop} - Stops the program

-debugstop}message}message}…message} - Prints the messages and Stops the program after reporting the current runtime data.
+debugstop}message}message}…}message} - Prints the messages and stops the program after reporting the current runtime data.
 Used mainly for debugging during language development.

 Expressions: